tmatiki2/GBDTpose/README.md

 ## **Simulation with Gazebo**

 To fine-tune/train GBDTpose, still images of the GBDT in **Blender** can be rendered at predetermined poses; however, this can be time-consuming.
-Alternatively, Gazebo can be used to stream images of the GBDT in real-time as presented in the paper.
+Alternatively, Gazebo can be used to stream images of the GBDT in real-time for training the Siamese network as presented in the paper.
 Follow instructions below to setup Gazebo.
 Note that Ubuntu 18.04 and ROS Melodic is required.

 Download **Gazebo v9** here: